Admission to the University of Maine at Augusta

 Admission by Transfer from Regionally Accredited Institutions

 A student transferring from another college or university should file an application with the admissions office at least three months prior to the semester of registration.
 The application must include a statement of the names and addresses of all high schools, postsecondary schools, junior colleges, and universities attended.
 A “C-” grade or higher is required for transfer credit.
-The transfer student should normally have a minimum of a 2.00 cumulative grade point average to be admitted.
+The transfer student should normally have a minimum 2.00 cumulative grade point average to be admitted.

 Admission of International Students